Tabs Widget for Website. No-code - Poper

 HTML

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the Tabs Widget: Embed Accessible Tabbed Content Sections on Any Site.
+If your site can render a <script> tag, it can render the Tabs Widget: Embed Tabbed Content Sections on Any Website.

 What you get with Poper Tabs